-5.2.3 Considerations
+5.2.2 Considerations

-5.2.3.1 Dual running and deprecation
+5.2.2.1 Dual running and deprecation

-ASPSPs should support a minimum of two API versions in a production context, providing both versions were previously supported by the ASPSP, for a period of time long enough to ensure that TPPs have had sufficient time to successfully test the new version and migrate their applications and customers.
-Where an ASPSP is using OBIE's Managed Rollout process, OBIE will be able to confirm when sufficient TPPs have migrated from the previous version to enable the ASPSP to reasonably demonstrate 'wide usage' of this new version.
-For all other ASPSPs, OBIE recommends dual running for at least six months for a major version, and three months for a minor version.
+ASPSPs are expected to support a minimum of two API versions in a production context, providing both versions were previously supported by the ASPSP.
+This must be for at least six months for a major version, and three months for a minor version.
 Where an ASPSP implements an API for the first time, they will only need to support this one version to start with.